lieutdan13/python-project-template/README.md

 Projects generated with this option start with [Sphinx][] as a documentation system right out of the box, which is configured via the `./conf.py` file to use the excellent [Furo][] theme. [`myst`][myst] is included to add support for Markdown.
 Python docstrings are extracted and added as reference documentation using the [`.. automodule`][automodule] directive.

 Learn more about [good documentation practices][documentation].

+## Known Issues

+* Do not name your project `test`.
+It will mess with [`pytest`'s automatic test discovery mechanism](https://docs.pytest.org/explanation/goodpractices.html#conventions-for-python-test-discovery).

 [pre-commit]: https://pre-commit.com/
 [semver]: https://semver.org/